ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/HOME.md

   ge: String
   "Test if property is greater than the given value"
   gt: String
-  "Test if property begins with the given value"
+  "Test if property begins with the given value.
+Case-insensitive."
   beginsWith: String
-  "Test if property ends with the given value"
+  "Test if property ends with the given value.
+Case-insensitive."
   endsWith: String
-  "Test if property contains the given value"
+  "Test if property contains the given value.
+Case-insensitive."
   contains: String
-  "Test if property does not contain the given value"
+  "Test if property does not contain the given value.
+Case-insensitive."
   notContains: String
   "Test if property is between the first 2 elements in the array"
   between: [String!]